Unlimited annual leave sounds too good to be true.

 Some of the world’s most successful businesses offer unlimited annual leave as part of their employee wellbeing programs.

-Netflix, for example, boast that they only hire “fully formed adults”, and that they treat them as such.
+Netflix, for example, boasts that they only hire “fully formed adults”, and that they treat them as such.
 A big part of treating staff like adults is, apparently, offering unlimited annual leave.
 Many believe that this policy is a key part of the streaming platform’s enduring success.

-Indeed is another company to offer unlimited annual leave.
+Indeed it is another company to offer unlimited annual leave.
 The only restriction is that all leave must be approved by a manager.
 Beyond that, there’s no minimum or maximum leave allowances for full-time employees.